leolion023/Anilist/README.md

 # Future Project

 I would like to use the data collected for user list compilation to help users evaluate their own anime tastes.

+***AI disclosure: Some use of ChatGPT and Brave AI was used to troubleshoot errors, and find grammatical errors.***